General information on apf in rail transport

 If one of the parties does not accept the apf solution, it has no binding effect.

-Claims can be asserted before the competent courts in accordance with the arbitration procedure .
+Claims may be brought arbitration procedure the competent courts in accordance with the arbitration procedure .

 The Schienen-Control Commission can declare the solution proposed by the apf to be binding.
 For example, in the case of complaints from passengers concerning lack of or insufficient fare compensation, reimbursement and assistance in the event of train delays and cancellations, penalties or exclusion from carriage, and where no agreement has been reached with the railroad company, ticket vendor or station operator.